-Matouk Bassiouny is a leading, full-service MENA region law firm with offices in: Cairo, Egypt (Matouk Bassiouny & Hennawy); Dubai, United Arab Emirates (Matouk Bassiouny); Khartoum, Sudan (Matouk Bassiouny in association with AIH Law Firm); and Algiers, Algeria (Matouk Bassiouny in association with SH-Avocats); as well as a country desk covering our Libya Practice.
-Our team of 200 lawyers specialises in advising multinationals, corporations, financial institutions and governmental entities on all legal aspects of investing and doing business in the MENA region.
-Trained both locally and internationally in civil and common law systems, our lawyers are fully conversant in English, Arabic and French.
-Our Finance & Projects Practice Group's primary goal is to provide our clients with legal advice on the banking and finance sector in the MENA region, and on the strengths and weaknesses of security available to lenders in the market.
+Matouk Bassiouny is a leading full-service MENA law firm with over 250 lawyers operating out of its offices in Cairo, Egypt (Matouk Bassiouny & Hennawy), Dubai and Abu Dhabi, United Arab Emirates (Matouk Bassiouny), Khartoum, Sudan (Matouk Bassiouny in association with AIH Law Firm), and Algiers, Algeria (Matouk Bassiouny in association with SH-Avocats).
+Matouk Bassiouny's MENA offices are supplemented by a New York satellite office dedicated to enhancing the firm's international Dispute Resolution services in addition to two country desks covering Libya and South Korea.
+Trained locally and internationally in both civil and common law systems, our attorneys are fully conversant in English, Arabic, French, and Korean. www.matoukbassiouny.com

-www.matoukbassiouny.com